J. Paul Austin

 John Paul Austin (February 14, 1915 – December 26, 1985) was Chairman, President and CEO of The Coca-Cola Company.
 From 1962 to 1981 Austin oversaw the growth of the company from $567 million in sales to a $5.9 billion global force.

 Early life

 John Paul Austin was born on February 14, 1915, in LaGrange, Georgia.
 His father was an executive at Callaway Mills.
 Austin was educated at Culver Military Academy in Culver, Indiana and Phillips Academy in Andover, Massachusetts.

 Austin attended Harvard University for undergraduate studies and graduated in 1937 with a degree in Liberal Arts.
 While at Harvard he was a member of the rowing team and competed in the 1936 Summer Olympics in Berlin.
 Austin graduated from Harvard Law School in 1940.

 During World War II Austin was a Naval Intelligence Officer.
 He served on a PT squadron in the Pacific and was uninjured in the friendly fire incident involving PT-346 in April 1944.
 Austin achieved the rank of lieutenant commander and received the Legion of Merit.

-Austin had an unmistakable physical presence, described as 6 feet 2 inches tall and athletic, with broad shoulders and a shock of red hair.
-In addition to his native English, Austin spoke French, Spanish and Japanese, and could read Italian.